 - The mode of transmission of force in a soli and in a liquid is as shown in fig.

-Example: pressures, Injection moulding, Machine.
+Example: pressures, Injection molding, Machine.

 2) Consider a hollow sphere having small holes on its sides with a piston inside.
 The sphere is filled with water, as the piston moves, the water spurts out of all the holes.
 The piston exerts equal pressure on the surface of the water.
-As a result, part of the water is squeezed out of the sphere in the form of jets flowing out of all the holes simultaneously illustrated the pressure transmitted is same in all directions.
+As a result, part of the water is squeezed out of the sphere in the form of jets flowing out of all the holes simultaneously illustrated the pressure transmitted is the same in all directions.

-3) The liquid flows into the large container at the bottom, pressure pushes the liquid equally up into the tubes above the container.
+3) The liquid flows into the large container at the bottom, the pressure pushes the liquid equally up into the tubes above the container.
 The liquid rises to the same level in all of the tubes, regardless of the shape or angle of the tube.
 Ex: Hydraulic jack

 25. What are the advantages of a hydraulic system?